 Many UK traders don’t know a whole lot about vanilla options.
 In fact, most folks prefer trading spot options over vanilla options.
 Truth be told, the moment you understand how vanilla options work, they are highly enticing to trade.
 For starters, you have a whole range of choices available, and you can control most-every aspect of these trades.
 By balancing risk and reward, it is possible to enjoy access to multiple financial instruments.

 Important Vanilla Options Terms

-Traders need to understand certain terms before trading vanilla options.
+Traders need to understand certain terms before trading vanilla options in UK.
 There are effectively 2 types of vanilla options:

 - Call Options – with call options, the buyer has the right to purchase an instrument at a set price.
 Call options are purchased by traders who are bullish on the market.